2024 Barnsdall tornado: Aftermath

 In all, two people were killed by the tornado, both in the Barnsdall area.
 A firefighter in Barnsdall was taken to a hospital for chest pains, one of eight people injured in the town.
 The tornado inflicted an estimated total of $25 million (2024 USD) along its 40.8 mi track, and destroyed over 100 utility poles.
 Oklahoma Senator Bill Coleman stated "This was one of the worst tornadoes I’ve ever seen, and my heart goes out to the Oklahomans waking up this morning to assess the damage and destruction to their homes and businesses" while touring damage caused by the tornado.
 Following the tornado, a large natural gas leak took place in the city limits of Barnsdall.
+It was the second of two EF4 tornadoes to occur during the 2024 tornado season in Oklahoma, with another violent tornado occurring 9 days prior in Marietta.